Marcus Silcock

 Sperm Coffins

 I’ve got some horses over at Bear Review.
 The horses are Leonora Carrington’s horses too.
 The poem is part of my book The Green Monk (Boiler House Press).
-Check out the horses here Read more
+Check out… Read more.

 -